Danifayn/Texas-Hold-em-game-center/README.md

     - [Get started & Documentation](https://github.com/firebase/bolt/blob/master/docs/guide.md)
     - `.../TexasHoldem> firebase deploy --only database` - update security rules on the server
 3. Quick tip - `ctrl + ~` opens the built-in terminal in Visual Studio Code

+# Unit Testing
+1. unit testing is done with [jasmine](https://code.tutsplus.com/tutorials/testing-your-javascript-with-jasmine--net-21229)
+2. write your unit tests in a file named `*.spec.ts` in the `src` directory
+3. run the tests using `npm run test`

 # How to access the firebase console
 1. Go to [Firebase](firebase.google.com)